 Students choosing to major in Marketing may pursue a cross-disciplinary concentration in the area of Advertising Design.
-The student must complete FA210 plus 9 more hours from a specified list of approved 300-level or higher courses.
+The student must complete DA210 and MKT305 plus 6 hours from a specified list of approved 300-level or higher courses.
 Students who choose to pursue an Advertising Design concentration must earn a 2.0 or higher cumulative GPA for the 12 hours comprising the concentration.
 Students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.